Bilal2453/luv-docgen/readme.md

 -- from the "class" table.
 {
   {
-    name = "the name of the function, without uv., without the class name if any", description = "...",
+    name = "the name of the function, without uv., without the class name if any, without ()", description = "...",
+    method_form = nil or "class:name" -- for example "udp:send"
     params = {
       -- an array of tables that represent parameters -- in the order they are defined in